 For businesses in the commonwealth of Massachusetts, new tax relief measures were announced on March 18th.
 These measures include postponing the collection of regular sales tax, meals tax, and room occupancy taxes for March, April and May until June 20th.
 Additionally, all penalties and interest that would otherwise apply will be waived.

-If you own a small business or non-profit, are unable to pay your ordinary and necessary operating expenses due to the crisis, and are located in a declared disaster area, you may also be eligible for an SBA Economic Injury Disaster Loan.
-Visit the SBA website to learn more about your available options.
+If you own a small business or non-profit, are unable to pay your ordinary and necessary operating expenses due to the crisis, and are located in a declared disaster area, you may also be eligible for a loan from the SBA.
+Visit their website to learn more about your available options.

 We also encourage any business owner who is facing financial difficulty to reach out to their banking officer to learn if their financial institution has any special programs in place.
 At Rockland Trust, we have developed temporary relief options that will be available to most customers.